Home

-After someone has died, it can seem like there's suddenly a lot that you need to do, or that you need to know about.
+When someone dies, it can feel like there are suddenly so many things that you need to do — or that you need to know about.

 The moment of death

-The exact moment when someone dies is not always clear.
-When a person dies, you may notice that:
+The exact moment that someone dies is not always clear.
+You may notice that:

 Caring for someone's body after death

-What happens next may depend on whether the person died at home or in a hospice or hospital.
+What happens next may depend on whether the person died at home, in a hospice, a care home or in a hospital.

 Customs or preferences when someone's died

-If a healthcare professional is there when the person dies, they'll check the person's care plan to see if there are any religious or other customs that need to be followed.
-You can tell them if there's anything they should or should not do.
+If there is a healthcare professional with the person when they die, they will check the care plan.
+This is to see if they need to follow any religious or other customs.
+You can tell them if there’s anything they should or should not do.
+They will try to follow your wishes within their own professional judgement.

-This may include washing the person's body, dressing them in clean clothes and arranging their hair.
-This is sometimes called 'last offices' or 'laying out the body', although these mean different things to different people.
+Care after death may include washing the person’s body, dressing them in clean clothes and arranging their hair.
+This is sometimes called ‘last offices’ or ‘laying out the body’.

 For religious or personal reasons, you may not want a healthcare professional to lay out the body.
-This should be in the care plan, but you can let them know your wishes.
+This should be in the care plan, but you can ask the healthcare professional about this.

-Leave any equipment, such as a syringe driver, in place.
+Leave any equipment, such as a syringe driver or catheter, in place.
 A healthcare professional will remove it after the death has been verified.

-If the person has any leftover medicines, it's important to dispose of them safely.
+It’s important to dispose of any leftover medicines safely.
 You should not keep them, throw them in the bin or flush them down the toilet.
 People usually return any leftover medication to a pharmacy.
-Needles should be put in a safe container – ask your nurse or another healthcare professional about what to do with them.

-Some people find removing the medication upsetting.
-If you're finding it difficult, you can ask a healthcare professional for help.
+It can be upsetting to remove someone’s medication and equipment.
+If you’re finding it difficult, you can ask a healthcare professional for help.

 1. Tell the person's nurse or GP

-Someone who is there when the person dies needs to tell their nurse or GP or, if they died in a hospice or hospital, the team who was looking after them.
+Someone who is there when the person dies needs to tell their nurse or GP.
+If they died in a hospice, hospital or care home, they need to tell the team who was looking after them.

 2. A healthcare professional verifies the death

 A trained healthcare professional needs to verify the death to confirm that the person has died.
-This is known as 'formal verification of death,' or 'confirmation of death' in Scotland.
+This is known as 'formal verification of death' in England, Wales and Northern Ireland.
+It is called 'confirmation of death' in Scotland.

 3. Take care to respect the wishes of the person who died

-Everyone should respect any wishes the person had about how their body should be cared for, if possible.
-This includes religious or cultural practices.
+If possible, everyone should respect any wishes the person had about how their body is cared for.
+This includes respecting any religious or cultural practices.

 4. A doctor certifies the death